How to Plan a Conference Agenda (Free Templates for Word)

 Facilitate attendee engagement in the agenda

-To ensure that your attendees take a proactive and active part in your conference, you must facilitate engagement in the agenda design.
-You can do this by providing them with the agenda well ahead of time and allowing them enough time to review it, provide feedback and submit their presentation outlines.
-You should also ensure that each session can be liked and rated to allow organizers to gather valuable information to help improve the program in future events.
+To ensure that your attendees take a proactive and active part in your conference, you must facilitate engagement.
+You can do this by providing them with the agenda well ahead of time and allowing them enough time to review it, provide feedback, and submit their presentation outlines.
+You should also ensure that each session can be liked and rated to allow organizers to gather valuable information to help improve the program at future events.

 Allow attendees to take polls

 At the beginning of the conference, designate a note taker who will take down important points and participants’ comments.
-This will help you to extrapolate valuable lessons and information from each session.
-It will also enable you to provide feedback and incorporate such insights in subsequent sessions and other events.
+This will help you extrapolate valuable lessons and information from each session.
+It will also enable you to provide feedback and incorporate such insights into subsequent sessions and other events.

 Offer exposure to sponsors

-By offering sponsors attractive exposure in your conference agenda, you can help them to promote their products while you market your event.
+By offering sponsors attractive exposure, you can help them promote their products while you market your event.
 This is a creative way to attract top-tier sponsors who will be eager to participate in future events.

 Make the agenda social media friendly

-Try to incorporate social media into the design of your conference agenda.
-Facebook, Twitter, and LinkedIn are some of the most popular social media platforms you can integrate into your agenda.
+Try to incorporate social media into the design of your agenda.
+Facebook, Twitter, and LinkedIn are some of the most popular social media platforms you can integrate.
 You can also include a hashtag for each event, allowing your attendees to promote and share the event using social media platforms.

 Review your agenda before distributing it

-Once you have designed your agenda and all aspects of the event have been considered, reviewing the content with colleagues, experts, and stakeholders is always a good idea.
-This will allow you to detect any errors or omissions in the agenda and make necessary adjustments before distributing it to the audience.
+Reviewing the content with colleagues, experts, and stakeholders is always a good idea.
+This will allow you to detect any errors or omissions and make necessary adjustments before distributing it to the audience.

 Wrapping Up

 Conference agendas play an essential role in the success of any event.
-By following best practices, you can create a solid and interactive agenda that will help keep your participants on track, improve overall engagement, and facilitate learning throughout the conference.
-They will also help you and your colleagues to manage the planning process, reduce wasted time and maximize the impact of each session.
-In addition, building on the success of your event will also help you to get more sponsorship and funding for future events.
-To reduce the time taken to create a perfect conference agenda and ensure you include all the essential information, consider using an agenda template that will provide you with a solid foundation to build your event agenda.
+By following best practices, you can create a solid and interactive agenda that will help keep your participants on track, improve overall engagement, and facilitate learning throughout the event.
+They will also help you and your colleagues manage the planning process, reduce wasted time, and maximize the impact of each session.
+In addition, building on the success of your event will also help you get more sponsorship and funding for future events.
+Consider using a template that will provide you with a solid foundation to build your event agenda.

 Was this helpful?